How To Choose a Pest Control Company

 Professional Experience and Specialties

-Looking at a company's website can tell you how long it has been in operation and what type of pests it specializes in exterminating.
-Local reviews can also give you some insight into a company's experience dealing with a specific pest.
-If you can't find this information online, you can try reaching out to the company directly.
+Browsing a company's website can tell you how many years it has been in operation and what species of pests it specializes in exterminating.
+Online reviews can also offer some insight into a company's experience dealing with a specific pest.
+If you can't find this information online, you can try contacting the company directly.

 Reviews and Recommendations

-Resources you can use to check a company's reputation include the Better Business Bureau (BBB), local review sites, and social media.
-You can also check the status of a company's license through the Arizona licensing board.
+You can check a company's rating on the Better Business Bureau (BBB), browse reviews on local review sites or social media, or check the standing of its license via the Arizona licensing board.

 Cost of Services and Guarantees